 Each year in October, November and December, Newtown Township conducts a leaf collection.
 The areas to be collected are based on the Recycling Schedule Map (zone #1 and zone #2).
+Click here to see the 2019 Leaf Collection Map with the dates to have your leaves to the curb.
+We provide two opportunities for leaf collection - an early pick-up and a later one.
 Please follow the instructions below to prepare your leaves for pick-up.

 Thank you to the majority of our residents who place their leaves out per the guidelines shared each year, follow the published schedule and are patient while we work our way through the Township.
 During our 9 weeks of leaf collection, all we want to do is get the leaves picked up as quickly and as safely as possible.
 Other than unexpected winter weather, road work and other possible emergencies, leaf collection becomes one of Public Works' highest priorities.

 Please rake your leaves into even piles at the edge of your property.
 They should be INSIDE of the sidewalk.
 If you have no sidewalk, they must be INSIDE the curb.
 Do not allow leaves to spill into the street – they can clog gutters and storm drains, and piles in the street can be unsafe.
 If you have a landscaper doing this, be sure they understand these instructions, as the property owner will be responsible if leaves are found blocking portions of the street.